amina-nasrin/Cloud-Power-Meter/README.md

    in a separate terminal (or as per your usual workflow).
 3. **Prepare CPM**
-   Open a terminal and run:
+   Open a terminal and paste:
    ```bash
    python CPM.py
    ```